-15.1 We grant authorised users (users) of digital content a limited, non-exclusive, revocable, worldwide, non-transferable licence (Licence) to use the digital content, printed materials and online or electronic documentation (Documents) for digital dictation, speech recognition and workflow integration, subject to these conditions.
+15.1 We grant authorised users (users) of digital content a limited, non-exclusive, revocable, worldwide, non-transferable license (License) to use the digital content, printed materials and online or electronic documentation (Documents) for digital dictation, speech recognition and workflow integration, subject to these conditions.

-(a) download, install and use the digital content for your personal purposes (if you are a consumer) or your business purposes (if you are a business) only either for single use or ,where the Licence is a multi-user licence, for the number of concurrent users agreed between you and us;
+(a) download, install and use the digital content for your personal purposes (if you are a consumer) or your business purposes (if you are a business) only either for single use or ,where the License is a multi-user license, for the number of concurrent users agreed between you and us;

 (b) provided you comply with the provisions in clause 15.3, make up to two copies of the digital content for back-up purposes only;